tjkemper/talks/asu-dec2016/README.md

 # DevOps demo

-    Leverage AWS to create CI/CD Pipeline using Jenkins
+    Leverage AWS to create a CI/CD Pipeline using Jenkins

 ## Project Goals
 * Demonstrate the benefits of cloud, DevOps, CI/CD